-- Develop clear strategies for flexibility and adaptability and keep them under review. - Identify risky constraints at each level of the hierarchy and explicitly flag them up for designers or managers, making sure that they are fully 'owned'. - Unless there are circumstances which require specialised optimisation, do not allow any one issue to dominate the others, for example, the space plan or optimising the irrelevant servicing considerations (see Bordass, 1992). - Allow for changes at any level, including those that may be seemingly unthinkable, like the shell and structure but don't get carried away - robust simplicity is also most important; and do not forget that many parts of the building may be appropriately permanent. - Flexibility can be hindered if options are restricted further up the hierarchy.
-This can be specially vexing for certain types of building services, for example, building cores obstructing the best routes for ducts, or adaptability thwarted by lack of consideration of site constraints.
+- Develop clear strategies for flexibility and adaptability and keep them under review. - Identify risky constraints at each level of the hierarchy and explicitly flag them up for designers or managers, making sure that they are fully "owned". - Unless there are circumstances which require specialised optimisation, do not allow any one to dominate the others eg the space plan, or "optimising the irrelevant" servicing considerations [e.g. (Bordass, 1992)]. - Allow for changes at any level, including those that may be seemingly unthinkable, like the shell and structure but don't get carried away robust simplicity is also most important, but do not forget that many parts of the building may be appropriately permanent. - Flexibility can be hindered if options are restricted higher up the hierarchy.
+This can be specially vexing for certain types of building services, for example, building cores obstructing the best routes for ducts or adaptability thwarted by lack of consideration of site constraints.
+For more detailed treatment, see Geraedts, (1998).